MED0001157212 - This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here.

 A guide to the recovery and results of a rhinoplasty

-After rhinoplasty, the immediate postoperative period involves using bandages and a splint to protect and support the nose during healing.
+After a rhinoplasty, the immediate postoperative period involves using bandages and a splint to protect and support the nose during healing.
 These are typically removed around a week after the surgery.
 Swelling and bruising around the nose and eyes are common but can be reduced using cold compresses and keeping the head elevated.

 Pain or discomfort may be experienced during the first week, but it can be managed with prescribed pain medications.
 Breathing through the nose may be difficult due to swelling and congestion, so saline nasal sprays or irrigation may be recommended to keep the nasal passages moist and clear.
 Strenuous activities or anything that could impact the nose should be avoided during this initial recovery period.